Self-Control for Kids

 Author • Educator • Founder, MannersMatterNow.com

-Vernon J. DeFlanders Sr. is the author of Teaching Kids Good Manners: The Old School Way and the founder of MannersMatterNow.com.
-He has spent decades teaching young people that self-control is not about suppressing feelings — it is about choosing how to respond to them.
+Vernon J. DeFlanders Sr. is the author of Teaching Kids Good Manners: The Old School Way and the founder of MannersMatterNow.com, a character and manners education platform serving families, schools, and youth organizations.
+He has spent decades teaching young people that respect, courtesy, and good manners are not relics of the past — they are the building blocks of a successful future.

 1